sunnyMiglani/MarkdownBlogPosts/FinTech.md

 Virual crime is totally a thing, PvP as an example.

 ### Mixing Real and virtual

-- first example was seen in Everquest, which had an exchange rate going between EQ gold and US$
+- first example was seen in Everquest, which had an exchange rate going between EQ gold and US\$
 - EQ's GDP was actually more than the game.
 - People started producing this at scale, so there would be genuine bot farms and human farms that had people playing the game just to get cash.

 #### Corrupted Blood Plague:

 - September 13, 2005: Virtual plague in WoW
 - Boss would cast a hit point draining spell "Corrupted Blood"
 - The spell spread accross the world.